 A Word About Wind's ‘Eurpope PPA Revolution' (contained within the company's Finance Quarterly series) found that Norway and Sweden alone signed enough corporate wind PPAs in the first half of 2018 to equal the amount signed in the whole of Europe for the whole of 2017 – equating to almost 1.4 GW.

 The report delved into the Scandinavian market to determine just why and how it is streaks ahead with the world's heavyweight corporate buyers like Facebook and Alcoa clamouring to get a piece of the pie.

-An example of demand the area is experiencing lies in Facebook’s recent investment to purchase the energy produced from three wind farms, totalling 294 MW.
-A significant proportion of this energy will be used to power one of its data centres in Odense, Denmark.
+An example of demand the area is experiencing lies in Facebook's recent investment to purchase the energy produced from three wind farms, totalling 294 MW.
+A significant proportion of this energy will be used to power one of its data centers in Odense, Denmark.

-According to A Word About Wind, Scandinavia’s popularity amongst data centre operators is largely because of its steady wind speeds and cool climate, in addition to its convenient location that sits in easy proximity to major nations like the UK, Germany, and the Netherlands.
+According to A Word About Wind, Scandinavia's popularity amongst data center operators is largely because of its steady wind speeds and cool climate, in addition to its convenient location that sits in easy proximity to major nations like the UK, Germany, and the Netherlands.

 And then of course, the governments have seized the opportunity that renewable energy has presented and thrown their full weight behind it.
 The Swedish and Norweigan governments have slashed energy taxes as well as supporting new renewables that include onshore wind farms like the colossal 4GW Markbygden.

 Furthermore, the attraction of the low prices within the Scandinavian market have enticed multinational corporates to commit to long-term PPAs with the promise of long-term cheap power.

 “Scandinavia has led Europe when it comes to winning power deals with corporates in recent years” says A Word About Wind editor Richard Heap.